3 Minerals

 3.4.1 Carbonates

-crystals show an interesting property called birefringence, meaning they polarize light into two wave components vibrating at right angles to each other.
-As the two light waves pass through the crystal, they travel at different velocities and are separated by into two different travel paths.
+Calcite crystals show an interesting property called birefringence, meaning they polarize light into two wave components vibrating at right angles to each other.
+As the two light waves pass through the crystal, they travel at different velocities and are separated by refraction into two different travel paths.
 In other words, the crystal produces a double image of objects viewed through it.
-Because they polarize light, crystals are used in special petrographic microscopes for studying and rocks.
+Because they polarize light, calcite crystals are used in special petrographic microscopes for studying minerals and rocks.

 3.4.2 Oxides, Halides, and Sulfides

-Other common include:
+Other common oxide minerals include:

-- ice (H2O), an of hydrogen
+- ice (H2O), an oxide of hydrogen

 - corundum (Al2O3), which includes ruby and sapphire gemstones.